sem CLI Reference#

 pipeline_file: ".semaphore/alternative-tests.yml"

-When you save the changes and leave the editor, your changes will be applied to the project.
+When you save the changes and leave the editor, they will be applied to the project.

-By default, Semaphore will submit pull request status checks for the initial pipeline.
+By default, Semaphore submits pull request status checks for the initial pipeline.

-To change this, edit the status property in the repository section of project YAML.
+To change this, edit the status property in the repository section of the project's YAML file.

 Add status notifications from promoted pipelines#